MBA Alternatives: Most Popular Business Books

 Lean In: Women, Work, and the Will to Lead

-Written by Sheryl Sandberg, COO of Facebook, Lean In has become a modern classic for a business world that is beginning to consider people other than straight white men.
-While Lean In has had its share of both fair and unfair criticism, its entry into the mainstream has undeniably helped spark important discussions on 21st century business and led the way for more diverse voices to come forward.
+Written by Sheryl Sandberg, former COO of Facebook, Lean In has become a modern classic for a business world that is beginning to consider people other than straight white men.
+While Lean In has had its share of both fair and unfair criticism, its entry into the mainstream has undeniably helped spark important discussions on 21st-century business and led the way for more diverse voices to come forward.

 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses